Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
   <li>Now, after we enter our offset values, if we switch over to laser mode, we can expect the visualizer to display the beam offset from the origin by the coordinate values inputted, again, as shown below.
-When we hit <b><i>“Go to Zero”</i>, <i>it will align with the origin by moving in the +y direction</i>, which is what we want:</b></li>
+When we hit <b><i>"Go to Zero"</i>, <i>it will align with the origin by moving in the +y direction</i>, which is what we want:</b></li>
 </ul>
 <img class="aligncenter wp-image-6311 size-medium" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture19-850x495.jpg" alt="" width="850" height="495" />